thedynamiclinker/sudocode/bin/sh.md

 > _He loved to have an argument.
 If you pushed back, he respected you.
 If you didn't push back, he would run over you.
 And I **mean** he ran over you._
-> -Fred Brooks, on Howard Aiken
+> -Fred Brooks, on Howard

 ---